 - Check out what other users are saying.
 Look for reviews on different platforms to get a feel for the exchange’s reputation.

-- Pay attention to both positive and negative feedback.
+- I would suggest paying attention to both positive and negative feedback.
 This will help you see the full picture.

 - Look for patterns in the reviews.
 If many people mention the same issue, it’s probably something to consider.